-Tips for Facilitating a Risk Assessment
+Tips for Facilitating a successful Risk Assessment

-Attend this course, go back to work, and apply the advanced risk management techniques you have learned.
-If you cannot prove that performance is getting better by using the techniques learned in this course, simply return your course materials and we will refund the entire course fee.
+Attend this virtual course, go back to work, and apply the advanced risk management techniques you have learned.
+If you cannot prove that your performance is getting better by using the techniques learned in this course, simply return your course materials and we will refund the entire course fee.